This is a named option in the Business: General Management MBA.

 Prior Coursework

-With program review and approval, students may be allowed to transfer up to 12 credits of graduate coursework or comparable from UW-Madison and other accrediting institutions to satisfy requirements in Functional core, Leadership core, or Elective Tracks.
-Grade B or better (3.0 on a 4.0 scale) or higher.
+With program review and approval, students may be allowed to transfer up to 12 credits of graduate coursework up to seven years from the course completion date.
+Grade B or better (3.0 on a 4.0 scale) or higher is required.

-With program review and approval, UW-Madison BBA undergraduate alumni with an accumulative 3.0 GPA and courses with a grade B or above who have graduated in the last five years may apply to transfer the Functional core requirements and possibly one (1) elective pathway, transferring a maximum of 14 credit hours.
+With program review and approval, UW-Madison BBA undergraduate alumni with an accumulative 3.0 GPA and courses with a grade B or above who have taken courses in the last seven years may apply to transfer the Functional core requirements and possibly one (1) elective pathway, transferring a maximum of 14 credit hours.
 Students are required to satisfy all other program requirements.

-With program review and approval, other UW-Madison undergraduate alumni with an accumulative 3.0 GPA and courses with a grade B or above who have graduated in the last five years may be allowed to transfer up to 7 credits numbered 300 or above of required or elective courses from the undergraduate work completed at UW-Madison towards fulfillment of degree requirements.
+With program review and approval, other UW-Madison undergraduate alumni with an accumulative 3.0 GPA and courses with a grade B or above who have taken courses in the last seven years may be allowed to transfer up to 7 credits numbered 300 or above of required or elective courses from the undergraduate work completed at UW-Madison towards fulfillment of degree requirements.

 UW-Madison alumni may take unlimited elective pathways as a special student status.
 The graduate tuition rate applies.
 If applying to the Professional MBA program, only two (2) elective pathways can be transferred.
 Students will have up to five (5) years to enroll from the completion date of their last elective course to have credits applied.